by Krystle Orlando October 11, 2020 6 min read

 If you have any predisposition to thyroid imbalances (which could be noticed through a family health history), an imbalanced immune system could lead to thyroid imbalance.

-Another often overlooked fact is that you need the essential minerals iodine and selenium to maintain a balanced thyroid.
-A lack of these minerals in your diet can contribute to symptoms related to the thyroid.
+Another often overlooked factor is that there are specific minerals you need to support thyroid function including iodine and selenium.
+A lack of these essential minerals from your diet or ability to utilize them effectively, can contribute to thyroid issues.

-The best way to identify the root of an underlying imbalance is to arm yourself with the most detailed information possible about what is going on inside your body.
+The best way to identify whether you have a thyroid imbalance is to test thyroid function at a hormonal level.
+This will give you clear inforamtion about what is going on inside your body.

-At-home lab testing can identify levels of TSH, T3 and T4 in your body, which indicate how balanced your thyroid is.
-Additionally, it can identify a thyroid-specific antibody that may indicate an imbalanced immune system.
-You can also look for an all-in-one lab to assess cortisol stress levels, potential sex hormone imbalances, vitamin D levels and blood sugar balance.
+At-home lab testing can identify levels of TSH, T3 and T4 thyroid hormone, which indicate how well the thyroid is functioning.
+Additionally, it will test a thyroid-specific antibody that may indicate an imbalanced immune system.
+You can also take an even deeper look at your overall hormone health by adding cortisol, sex hormones like estrogen, progesterone, testosterone and DHEA, vitamin D and blood sugar regulation in a Complete Stress, Mood and Metabolism test.

 Just as there are many factors that can cause internal imbalances, there are also a variety of approaches to maintaining balanced hormonal levels.
 Taking a holistic approach can mean more energy, improved attention and focus, and reduced stress.